-The proceeds from a life insurance policy can provide numerous benefits – including the payment of the insured’s final expenses, the balance of a mortgage, the funding of a child’s future college education, or ongoing income to a surviving spouse so that he or she will not have to drastically reduce their current lifestyle.
+The proceeds from a life insurance policy can provide numerous benefits.
+The most obvious include the payment of the insured’s final expenses, the balance of a mortgage, or the funding of a child’s future college education.
+Life insurance would also provide ongoing income to a surviving spouse so that he or she will not have to drastically reduce their current lifestyle.

 Just like with every other major purchase, there are going to be options.
 It’s not as simple as going out and buying some “standard” life insurance plan.

 If you’re going to have this plan for at least 10 years or for much, much, longer – then you need to put a lot of thought and planning into your life insurance investment.

 In this article, we are going to make a case for buying a term life insurance plan.
 The debate between whole vs. term is something heavily discussed in the insurance world.
 We are going to give you our two cents.

 Why Term Life Insurance and Invest the Rest?

 When purchasing life insurance protection, the policy should be considered in much the same way that you would determine a policy for other important coverages such as homeowners or auto.

 In other words, you want to opt for the highest amount of protection for the lowest premium cost.
 This is why in most cases, term life insurance makes the most sense.